stephenchu530/data-structures-and-algorithms/CodeChallenges401/docs/LinkedList.md

 * `ArrayList<Integer> LinkedList.print()` - Takes no arguments and returns an array list of all the integer values in the linked list.

+* `void LinkedList.append(int value` - Takes in an integer value and adds a new `Node` to the end of the linked list.

+* `void LinkedList.insertBefore(int target, int value)` - Takes and an integer value and inserts a new `Node` before the node containing the integer target.

+* `void LinkedList.insertAfter(int target, int value)` - Takes and an integer value and inserts a new `Node` after the node containing the integer target.

 ## Solution (Code)
 <!-- Link to code -->